INSIGHT-Unification Church ex-members in Japan rail at politicians who embraced it

 At a news conference the same day, Tomihiro Tanaka, the head of the Unification Church in Japan, said a push by Kishida to sever ties with the church would be unfortunate.

-In a news conference on Aug 31, the prime minister went further, apologizing for the LDP's ties to the church and promising to tackle them.
+In a news conference on Aug.
+31, the prime minister went further, apologising for the LDP's ties to the church and promising to tackle them.

 Yet Unification Church-connected lawmakers remain in Kishida’s administration, some in his cabinet and dozens more as junior ministers.
 Any attempt by the prime minister at a deeper purge would risk upsetting a delicate political balance within the fractious LDP, political analysts say.